What are my rights regarding a lease mistake by my apartment community?

 Answer:

 If you only have an oral contract for one month, then you are a tenant-at-will.
-A tenant-at-will can convert to a lessee by thereafter signing a lease.
-Generally, where the lease requires a renewal (a new contract) at end of the term, and the term ends without such a renewal, the tenancy has terminated.
-However, if the landlord has accepted rental and permitted the tenant to remain, a tenancy-at-will has been created.
-If the language of the lease says that after expiration of the original term the parties have the right to extend under the same terms, acceptance of rent by the landlord extends the lease and all its terms including length of tenancy.
-In such a case no tenancy-at-will is created.
+A tenant-at-will can become a lessee by signing a lease.
+Generally, if a lease requires a renewal and the term ends without such a renewal, the tenancy terminates.
+However, if the landlord accepts rent and allows the tenant to remain, a tenancy-at-will is created.
+If the lease states that the parties can extend under the same terms after the original term, acceptance of rent by the landlord extends the lease and its terms, including the length of tenancy.
+In this case, no tenancy-at-will is created.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.